krishnalalit/gitSubmit_CLI/README.md

 ### Application Dependencies ###

-This application might use Python framework and its dependencies to function along with Lua or bash to implement its functionalities.
+This application uses Python framework and its dependencies to function.

 [Python Environment](https://www.python.org/downloads/) can be set up on windows by following the link.
 An executable file gets downloaded and a **Python IDLE** is setup on the system which is a python shell.

 This [link](https://bitbucket.org/gitsubmitsuite/gitsubmit_cli/wiki/Home) describes in great detail on setting up python environment.

-The following is the environment setup for bash: [Linux Environment](https://bitbucket.org/gitsubmitsuite/gitsubmit_cli/wiki/LUbuntu%20for%20a%20proper%20Linux%20Environment)

 ### License ###